-- N1.1 Proceedings in the Admiralty Court are dealt with in Part 61 and PD61; but Part 58 (Commercial Court) also applies where Part 61 does not provide otherwise: rule 61.1(3). - N1.2 The Commercial Court Guide has been prepared in consultation with the Admiralty Judge.
+- N.1.1 Proceedings in the Admiralty Court are dealt with in Part 61 and PD61; but Part 58 (Commercial Court) also applies where Part 61 does not provide otherwise: rule 61.1(3). - N.1.2 The Commercial Court Guide has been prepared in consultation with the Admiralty Judge.
 It has been adopted to provide guidance about the conduct of proceedings in the Admiralty Court.
-The Guide must be followed in the Admiralty Court unless the content of Part 61, PD61 or the terms of this section N require otherwise. - N1.3 One significant area of difference between practice in the Commercial Court and practice in the Admiralty Court is that many interlocutory applications are heard by the Admiralty Registrar who has all the powers of the Admiralty Judge save as provided otherwise: rule 61.1(4).
+The Guide must be followed in the Admiralty Court unless the content of Part 61, PD61 or the terms of this section N require otherwise. - N.1.3 One significant area of difference between practice in the Commercial Court and practice in the Admiralty Court is that many interlocutory applications are heard by the Admiralty Registrar who has all the powers of the Admiralty Judge save as provided otherwise: rule 61.1(4).
+Another is that, as stated at E2.1, disclosure of documents in the Admiralty Court is not governed by PD57AD.
+Therefore, Part 31 applies in full, unless PD57AD is ordered to apply in a given case: see PD57AD, §1.4(4).